Skip to main content

 Track Pinterest Board Velocity for Niche Discovery (2026)

-Thirdwatch's Pinterest Scraper makes Pinterest niche-discovery a structured workflow at $0.003 per record — 14-day rolling pin-count deltas, board-velocity computation, threshold-based alerting on rising niches.
+Thirdwatch's Pinterest Scraper makes Pinterest niche-discovery a structured workflow with pay-per-result pricing — 14-day rolling pin-count deltas, board-velocity computation, threshold-based alerting on rising niches.
 Built for D2C brand-marketing teams, ecommerce-trend research, content-strategy teams, and visual-discovery platforms.

 Why track Pinterest board velocity